AdguardTeam/AdguardKnowledgeBase/pages/02.general/13.adguard-beta-testing-program/docs.en.md

 #### Firefox

-You can get AdGuard beta extension&nbsp;at [GitHub](https://github.com/AdguardTeam/AdguardBrowserExtension/releases/) by downloading the latest beta version and simply by&nbsp;dragging the downloaded file to&nbsp;your browser
+You can get AdGuard beta extension&nbsp;at [GitHub](https://github.com/AdguardTeam/AdguardBrowserExtension/releases/) by downloading the latest beta version and simply by&nbsp;dragging the downloaded file to&nbsp;your browser.

-**OR**&nbsp;directly from [AMO](https://addons.mozilla.org/firefox/addon/adguard-adblocker/versions/beta).

-Users with older Firefox versions or&nbsp;PaleMoon can use our legacy version, it can also be found on [GitHub](https://github.com/AdguardTeam/AdguardBrowserExtension/releases/).
+Users of older Firefox versions and&nbsp;PaleMoon users can use our legacy version, it can also be found on [GitHub](https://github.com/AdguardTeam/AdguardBrowserExtension/releases/).
 Same&nbsp;&mdash; just drag the downloaded file to&nbsp;your browser to&nbsp;install&nbsp;it.

 #### Edge